-This edition, with Technical Newsletter SN33-8093, applies to version 2 of the IBM System/360 Operating System Assembler H Program Product 5734-AS1 and to all subsequent versions until otherwise indicated in new editions or Technical Newsletters.
-Changes to the text, and small changes to illustrations, are indicated by a vertical line to the left of the change; changed or added illustrations are denoted by the symbol • to the left of the caption.
+This edition applies to version 4 of the Operating System Assembler H Program Product 5734-AS1, and to all subsequent versions until otherwise indicated in new editions or Technical Newsletters.
+Changes to the text and to illustrations, are indicated by a vertical line to the left of the change.

-Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/360 SRL Newsletter, Order No. GN20-0360 for the editions that are applicable and current
+Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest SRL Newsletter, Order No. GN20-0360 for the editions that are applicable and current.